-Watch the Australian Open live from Monday 19 January as the first Grand Slam of the year kicks off in Melbourne.
+Watch the Australian Open live as the first Grand Slam of the year kicks off in Melbourne.

 Known as the ‘Happy Slam’, the Australian Open has a history stretching back to 1905 when it was known as the Australasian Championships and then the Australian Championships before becoming the Australian Open in 1969.
 The tournament has been staged in five Australian and two New Zealand cities before finding its current home in Melbourne in 1972, when it was played at the Kooyong Lawn Tennis Club before moving to Melbourne Park in 1988 – when the surface switched from grass to its current hard courts.